 7 Ways to Get Rid of Cat Dander

-Before we get into our tips, we want to start with a disclaimer:
+Before we get into our tips for cat dander treatment, we want to start with a disclaimer:

-That being said, milder allergy cases can sometimes be managed by reducing the dander in your home and on your cat.
+That being said, milder allergy cases can sometimes be managed by dander control for cats and in your home.
 Some general cleaning practices are a good start, but sometimes more drastic measures need to be taken to protect yourself.

-Let’s jump into the best ways to reduce cat dander:
+Let’s jump into the best ways of reducing cat dander:

 Regularly brushing your cat can help to reduce shedding and dander.
-This will get rid of some of the dander that would naturally fall off your cat and end up all over your house.
+This will get rid of some of the dander that would naturally fall off your cat and end up all over your house - including dust mites.

 Brushing should be done daily with a soft slicker brush.
 Deshedding brushes can also help but should never be used more than once a week, as they can damage your cats’ skin and pull out healthy hair.

 Using a cat dander shampoo, like Tropiclean Dander Reducing Waterless Cat Shampoo, can be a useful grooming tip for limiting dander.
 The gentle ingredients can help wash away loose dander and moisturize the skin to control dander production.